jsmarier-courses/midterm-project-ionaleigh/mpad2003_midterm_ionamunro.md

 #### 4. Validating Service Requests

-- I checked that all service requests contained **valid numbers** by searching for any invalid entries using the following function:
+- I checked that all service requests contained **valid numbers** by searching for any invalid entries using CTRL+F and:

     `=IF((ISNUMBER(A2)), "Valid", "Invalid")`

-- This method allowed me to ensure that all service request IDs were numeric.

 #### 5. Trimming Whitespace